What happens when your mortgage fixed rate expires?

 1. Your loan reverts to a variable rate

-If your fixed rate ends and you do nothing, your lender simply moves you to a variable rate loan.
+If your fixed rate ends and you do nothing, your lender simply moves you to their variable rate loan.
+If you're wondering, can I extend my fixed rate mortgage, the answer is unfortunately no – you can only apply for new fixed rate loan, based on whatever the rates that day.

-Let's say you locked in a 2-year fixed interest rate exactly 2 years ago.
-You got a great deal back then when all interest rates were very low.
+Let's say you locked in a 2-year fixed interest rate exactly 2 years ago and it looked something like this:

 • Interest rate: 2.20%